nathanstitt/modeled-mobx/README.md

     @field depth = 0;

     @observable serial: number = 0; // observable from mobx will be set by hydrate
                                     // and initialized by modelize.
 It will not be serialized
     @computed get volume() {
         return this.width * this.height * this.depth;
     }

     @model(Item) items: Item[] = []; // note: this is an array of "item" models
-    @model(Item) defaultItem?: Item = undefined; // and this one is a single model
+    @model(Item) defaultItem?: Item; // and this one is a single model

     constructor() {
         modelize(this) // individual fields do not need to be specified when using decorators